aditya3w3733/Reddit-Sentiment-Analysis/README.md

 ### Comment Summary:

 The comments express mixed sentiments towards the post.
 Some are supportive of the idea of requiring TikTok's Chinese owners to sell the app due to national security concerns, while others have reservations about potential unintended consequences or criticize the US government's actions.
 Overall, the sentiment is leaning more towards negative or critical viewpoints.

+---
+## Future Work

+- Improvements to the summarization algorithm to better handle the context window limitation of OpenAI's API.
+- In the future, TechDigest aims to offer users the option to view summaries and digests for specific sub-categories within technology news such as Artificial Intelligence, Machine Learning, Space Exploration, Robotics, and Energy.
+This feature will enable users to tailor the content feed to their interests, ensuring a personalized experience.